Koushith/CrediTail/README.md

 npm install
 npm run web // this will run RN web

-//or
+// or

-npm run android  // you need to open the emulator manually and run this command.
+npm run android  // you need to open the emulator manually and run this command(if you are on Windows and Linux.

+// or

 // USING EXPO GO